Geborgen/Secula/README.md

 Secula, derived from the Latin word saecula, means ages, eternity, forever.
 That is how long the universe has been plagued with interdimensional terrors, until you come along.
 How will you delve into the secrets of this evil?
 Will you purge the corruption, or harness it and conquer?

 Features:
--A fleshed-out world with plenty of content
+-200+ mods to create a fleshed-out world with plenty of content

--Many new bosses and structures
+-Many new bosses and structures, filled with hidden lore

 -Expansions to the Nether and End